neehow/nihao-javascript/README.md

 # nihao-javascript
 Javascript snippets
+你好，JS

 The code is in nihao.js file.
 Thanks.